Nutrition and Lifestyle for Mesothelioma Patients

 Listen to Your Body

 If you are disgusted by hot foods or can’t stand to eat in the evening, listen to your body.
-There is nothing wrong with choosing cold foods or eating only when you are hungry.
+There is nothing wrong with choosing cold foods or eating only when hungry.

 Many people undergoing cancer treatment prefer to eat more food earlier in the day and less at night.
 It’s better to listen to your body than to force yourself to eat when you don’t feel well.